Zamioculcas zamiifolia, commonly known as Zanzibar gem and ZZ Plant, is a tropical plant native to Eastern Africa.

 The leaves will turn yellow due to the stress and eventually die.

-ZZ plants must be kept in temperatures above 50 degrees Fahrenheit to avoid stress.
+ZZ plants must be kept above 50 degrees Fahrenheit to avoid stress.

 Also, temperature fluctuations can cause stress, so keeping the plant in a stable environment is essential.